zordius/iso-call/README.md

 **3. Setup middleware**

-You should setup middleware for express at server side to wrap client side `iso-call`.
+You should setup middleware for express only at server side to wrap client side `iso-call`.

 ```javascript
 var express = require('express');